NKT: Powering the Energy Transition

 Now it is time to calculate the share price.
 I perform three different calculations that I learned at a Phil Town seminar.
 If you want to make the calculations yourself for this or other stocks, you can do so through the tools page on my website, where you have access to all three calculators for free.

 The first is called the Margin of Safety price, which is calculated based on earnings per share (EPS), estimated future EPS growth, and estimated future price-to-earnings ratio (P/E).
 The minimum acceptable rate of return is 15%.
-I chose to use an EPS of 31,24, which is from 2024.
+I chose to use an EPS of 36,59, which is from 2025.
 I have selected a projected future EPS growth rate of 12%.
 Finbox expects EPS to grow by 12,1% over the next five years.
 Additionally, I have selected a projected future P/E ratio of 24, which is twice the growth rate.
 This decision is based on NKT's historically higher price-to-earnings (P/E) ratio.
 Finally, our minimum acceptable rate of return has already been established at 15%.
-After performing the calculations, we determined the sticker price (also known as fair value or intrinsic value) to be DKK 575,60.
+After performing the calculations, we determined the sticker price (also known as fair value or intrinsic value) to be DKK 674,18.
 We want to have a margin of safety of 50%, so we will divide it by 2.
-This means that we want to buy NKT at a price of DKK 287,80 (or lower, obviously) if we use the Margin of Safety price.
-However, the EPS in 2024 was boosted by the sale of NKT Photonics, making it an outlier.
-If we instead base the calculations on 2023 earnings, the Margin of Safety price would be significantly lower at DKK 144,18.
+This means that we want to buy NKT at a price of DKK 337,09 (or lower, obviously) if we use the Margin of Safety price.

 The second calculation is known as the Ten Cap price.
 The rate of return that a company owner (or stockholder) receives on the purchase price of the company essentially represents its return on investment.
-The minimum annual return should be at least 10%, which I calculate as follows: The operating cash flow last year was 9.598, and capital expenditures were 3.453.
+The minimum annual return should be at least 10%, which I calculate as follows: The operating cash flow last year was 3.726, and capital expenditures were 5.189.
 I attempted to analyze their annual report to calculate the percentage of capital expenditures allocated to maintenance.
 I couldn't find it, but as a rule of thumb, you can expect that 70% of the capital expenditures will be allocated to maintenance purposes.
-This means that we will use 2.417 in our calculations.
-The tax provision was 283.
-We have 53,669 outstanding shares.
-Hence, the calculation will be as follows: (9.598 – 2.417 + 283) / 53,669 x 10 = DKK 1.390,75 in Ten Cap price.
-However, the 2024 numbers were boosted by the sale of NKT Photonics, making it an outlier.
-If we instead base the calculations on 2023 numbers, the Ten Cap price would be significantly lower at DKK 595,17.
+This means that we will use 3.632 in our calculations.
+The tax provision was 142.
+We have 53,45 outstanding shares.
+Hence, the calculation will be as follows: (3.726 – 3.632 + 142) / 53,45 x 10 = DKK 44,15 in Ten Cap price.
+However, it is important to view this result with caution.
+NKT is currently at the peak of one of the largest investment programs in its history, with capital expenditures in 2025 more than three times higher than in 2023.
+A large portion of these investments is aimed at expanding future production capacity rather than simply maintaining existing operations.
+This means the calculation likely understates NKT’s long term earnings power and results in a lower Ten Cap price than what the business may be capable of generating once the current investment cycle normalizes.
+As new factories, production lines, and the second cable laying vessel become operational from 2027 onward, cash generation could improve significantly, making the current Ten Cap calculation somewhat skewed by temporary factors.

 Conclusion